shootout19/shoot-out/README.md

+This tool is under process so it gives a false result.
 # URL Scanner and Crawler

 This Python script provides tools for scanning subdomains and crawling URLs using popular tools like `subfinder`, `assetfinder`, `katana`, and `gau`.
 The results can be displayed in the terminal or saved to a file.